• Skip to main content

 At the time of our visit, the guide stayed with us for a few minutes.
 After indicating that we just have to follow the river he asked if we were fine and we said yes we can go on our own and he was fine with that.

-However, due to the pandemic, they’re currently enforcing going with the guide all the way and you’re allowed to stay a maximum of 15 minutes before coming back.
+But lately they’re enforcing going with the guide all the way and you’re allowed to stay a maximum of 15 minutes at the puente before coming back.
 You can’t wander on your own.

-If you decide to go now, do it on a weekday, early morning.
+If you decide to go, do it on a weekday, early morning.
 Weekends are crowded and there’s a greater chance that the guide is going to rush you so he can come back to pick up another group.

 During the rainy season, if the river rises above certain level you may not be able to take the path I described above.
 There’s an alternate path you can take.
 However, during the height of the rainy season, the site is closed.